ocurrent/ocurrent/README.md

 A green box indicates a pipeline stage that succeeded, orange means in-progress, grey means cannot be started yet, and red means failed.

+Clicking on a box shows the log for that operation (though not all operations have logs; `head commit` doesn't, for example).

 ### Example 2 : `build_matrix.ml`

 [build_matrix.ml][] contains a slightly more advanced pipeline: